SamvPy/pi-PrimeNovo/README.md

 ## Notes from Authors

-1. we have developed our algorithm in CentOS Linux Version 7, other OS system need to check compability themselves.
+1. We developed our algorithm in CentOS Linux Version 7.
+For other OS systems, users need to check compability themselves.

 2. The MacOS users (with non-intel core) currently can not use this model due to un-supported CUDA drive.